walterxie/eDNA-pipeline/README.md

 ## Generate Community Matrix

-Note: USEARCH 8 has a critical error to mixture all sample-based data into one pool, therefore the sample information of each duplicate read would be lost during de-replication process.
+Note: USEARCH 8 has a critical error to mix all sample-based data into one pool, therefore the sample information of each duplicate read would be lost during de-replication process.
 In *createAllCommunityMatrix.r*, we retrive the sample of each duplicate read from the mapping file derep.uc created by a modified command: